margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> little hearts and minds is what she most treasures.

 Shots and stickers are some of the things she provides,
-<br> making sure that kids can have the best lives.
+<br> making sure that kiddos can have the best lives.

 “Eat an apple a day” is what she tells kids.
 <br> And too much sugar is what she forbids.